 On our Canadian rail routes, yes we can upgrade you from SilverLeaf Service to GoldLeaf Service.
 Contact us or your travel professional to upgrade your rail journey.
 Upgrades may also be available at the station on the day of departure (subject to availability).

 On our US rail route, unfortunately at this time we only offer SilverLeaf Service, and SilverLeaf Plus.

 Pre-boarding and detraining for guests requiring special assistance is provided at all stations.
 Please advise Rocky Mountaineer at the time of booking if guests require this service and additional assistance while onboard the train, and also notify the Station Team at check-in.

 Please note that all pets or animals (excluding qualified service animals for guests with disabilities) are prohibited from travelling onboard the train.

 Rocky Mountaineer will make every effort to meet any special needs, including the requirements of our disabled guests.
 Some of the Rocky Mountaineer coaches are wheelchair accessible.
-GoldLeaf Service Dome Coaches have elevators for guests who have problems using the spiral staircase.
-Please inform us at the time of booking if any assistance is required.
+On our Canadian rail routes, GoldLeaf Service coaches have elevators for guests who have problems using the spiral staircase.
+Please visit our Mobility & Accessibility page for more information, and inform us at the time of booking if any assistance is required.

 Passenger rail travel is subject to unforeseen delays.
 While the Rocky Mountaineer is treated as a priority by the railways it uses, occasional delays do occur.
 For that reason, we ask that you please DO NOT arrange connecting transportation on the day of your scheduled arrival in any destination.